rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-07-24-eb2ab66bf6a6da45-sebi-order-for-compliance-notice-of-demand-for-recovery-certificate-no-8841-of-2.md

 source: sebi
 stocks: []
 tags:
-- recovery-certificate
-- notice-of-demand
 - compliance-order
+- demand-notice
-- enforcement-action
+- enforcement
 - pressure-sensitive-systems
+- recovery
 title: SEBI Order for Compliance - Notice of Demand for Recovery Certificate No. 8841 of 2025 against Purav Bharatbhai Patel & Hansaben Bharatkumar Patel in the matter of Pressure Sensitive Systems (India) Limited